-Due to the remote locations of the road borders and the fact that most customs headquarters are located in the city, it can take a long time to resolve issues like incomplete paperwork.
+Due to the remote locations of the road borders and the fact that most customs headquarters are in the city, it can take a long time to resolve issues like incomplete paperwork.

 Unseen Border Congestion / Holidays

 Cargo Safety & Security

-For instance, DB Schenker transports cargo from Vietnam to Bangkok via road for various customers, and once it arrives in Bangkok, the cargo is shipped by air to East Asia, Europe and Latin America.
-This multimodal solution is also attractive for cargo from other countries, such as Cambodia, Laos and Myanmar.
+For instance, DB Schenker transports cargo from Vietnam to Bangkok via road.
+Once it arrives in Bangkok, the cargo is shipped by air to East Asia, Europe and Latin America.
+This multimodal solution is also applied from Cambodia, Laos and Myanmar.

 What makes a shipment successful?

-Timely planning becomes even more important around public holidays or during peak season.
+Timely planning becomes even more important around public holidays or during the peak season.
 In these circumstances, careful planning is crucial to avoid last minute surprises.